Welcome To Basic Beekeeping Lesson 1

 Welcome To Your First Lesson In Beekeeping: Introduction to Placement and Hive Components

-Before we get into the actual insect, let's talk about the current hive.
+Before we talk about beekeeping, let's talk about the hive, the traditional white boxes we see that is home to honey bees.
 Beekeepers, for the most part, still use a hive that was designed by Rev. L. L. Langstroth in the early 1850s.
 Prior to this, beehives were kept in what looked like up-side-down baskets known as skeps.
 With skeps, the comb along with the total hive was destroyed when honey was harvested.
 Langstroth is credited with the removable frame hive and with specific bee space.
 In other words, he invented the ability to remove the frames of comb and place them back in the hive without damage to the hive or comb.
 Langstroth also discovered what is known now as "bee space" and is generally thought to be 3/8".
 Anything less, they will add their glue known as propolis.
 Anything greater than 3/8" and they will build comb.
 Almost all hive boxes today are modeled after Rev. L. L. Langstroth's design with slight modifications over the years.
 A typical hive consists of the following pieces, starting at the bottom and working up:

 The Hive Stand